Moving to Denmark from the UK

 Like many countries, Denmark has a number of agreements with countries that allow foreign nationals to freely enter the country on a short-term basis – up to 90 days – without the need for a visa.

-These countries include all EU/EEA countries and a list of major countries including the US, Japan, UAE, Australia and New Zealand.
+These countries include all EU/EEA countries and other countries including the US, Japan, UAE, Australia and New Zealand.
 You can find more information on the countries exempt from this agreement here.

 Healthcare

-You may be required to pay for certain services, such as prescription costs up to 50%.
+You may be required to pay for certain services, such as up to 50% of prescription .
 However, all emergency medical treatment is free, even for foreign visitors, so you can have peace of mind that you will be treated without hesitation.

 Job market

-The Danish economy is currently in a good position, and despite a slight dip during the global crisis; it has made a full recovery and is currently one of the strongest economies in the EU.
-As a result of their strong economy there is a thriving job market with an unemployment rate of just 6.0%.With world-leading pharmaceutical companies and maritime shipping firms, there are plenty of opportunities for expats looking for work.
+The Danish economy is currently in a good position, and as a result of its strong economy, there is a thriving job market with an unemployment rate of just 2.6%.

-There are plenty of free language courses available, so make use of them and also take advantage of the services from Job Seeker or Work in Denmark.
+There are plenty of free language courses to make use of, and you could also take advantage of the services from Jobnet or Work in Denmark.

 There are also a large number of successful self-employed people in Denmark, with many running trade companies, restaurants, bars and agricultural businesses.
 If you’re a budding entrepreneur, this could be the perfect opportunity to take the plunge.